precap/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

 Layout Command Control (LCC)
 ----------------------------

-The following commands have been introduced to support Layout Command Control (LCC).
+The following commands have been introduced to support Layout Command Control (LCC) / CBUS.

 ``LCC(eventid)`` - TBA
 ^^^^^^^^^^^^^^^^^^^^^^